eugenia1984/english/glossary.md

 `She got stuck on the final question of the exam.` -> She spent a long time on the final question.

+- **support tickets**: are messages or requests sent by users to a support team to report problems or ask for assistance.
+For example: `The support team resolved over 50 support tickets this week`. -> It means more than 50 issues reported by users were addressed by the support team.

-- **supposed to**_ is used to express something that is expected or assumed to happen, based on a plan, rule, or expectation.
+- **supposed to**: is used to express something that is expected or assumed to happen, based on a plan, rule, or expectation.
 For example:

 `The project is supposed to be finished by Friday.` -> This means it is expected to be completed by that time.